jankazil/isd-lite-data/README.md

 - `test_ncei_download_year_range.py`
   Download ISDLite data files for a given range of years for a given list of stations.

+### Regional Downloads - Switzerland

+Scripts are intended to be executed in the following sequence:

+- `scripts/Switzerland_Metadata_Download.py`
+  Download the ISD station metadata file and produce:
+  - `data/switzerland_stations.2020-2023.txt`:
+     station metadata of Swiss stations for which observations are available for download between 2020-12-03 and 2023-12-31.
+- `scripts/Switzerland_Observations_Download.py`
+  Download the ISD station observations and produce:
+  - `data/USAF_ID-WBAN_ID-YYYY.gz`:
+     files with observations of Swiss stations for which observations are available for download between 2020-12-03 and 2023-12-31.
+- `scripts/Switzerland_Observations_Load.py`
+  Load the ISD station observations into an xarray Dataset and produce:
+  - `data/switzerland_stations.2020-2023.nc`:
+     netCDF file with observations of Swiss stations for which observations are available for download between 2020-12-03 and 2023-12-31.

 ### Regional Downloads - Contiguous United States (CONUS)

+Scripts are intended to be executed in the following sequence:

-- `scripts/Download_CONUS_Stations_Metadata.py`
+- `scripts/CONUS_Metadata_Download.py`
   Download the ISD station metadata file and produce:
-  - `conus_stations.txt`: a list of stations located in the contiguous US (CONUS)
+  - `data/conus_stations.2020-2025.txt`:
-  - `CONUS.2020-12-03 00:00:00-2025-07-31 00:00:00.txt`: a list of CONUS stations with observations between 2020-12-03 and 2025-07-31
+     station metadata of CONUS stations for which observations are available for download between 2020-12-03 and 2025-07-31.
+- `scripts/CONUS_Observations_Download.py`
+  Download the ISD station observations and produce:
+  - `data/USAF_ID-WBAN_ID-YYYY.gz`:
+     files with observations at CONUS stations for which observations are available for download between 2020-12-03 and 2025-07-31.
+- `scripts/CONUS_Observations_Load.py`
+  Load the ISD station observations into an xarray Dataset and produce:

-- `scripts/Download_CONUS_Stations_Observations.py`
+  - `data/conus_stations.2020-2025.nc`:
-  Read the list of CONUS stations with data in the period 2020-12-03 to 2025-07-31 and download the corresponding ISDLite data files.
+     netCDF file with observations at CONUS stations for which observations are available for download between 2020-12-03 and 2025-07-31.

 ## Notes

 - Download operations are read-only and anonymous; no credentials are required.
+- Download operations can be parallelized for speed with a user-specified number > 1 of concurrent download requests.
+- Download operations will check if local ISDLite metadata files and observation files are present; if they are and their ETag matches their ETag online, they will not be downloaded, unless instructed with refresh = True.
+- Loading of thousands of observation data files from disk can be slow.
 - Country codes in the ISD metadata are not always unambiguous.
 For example, `'CH'` is used for both Switzerland and China.
 Use geographic filtering to disambiguate.
-- The CONUS scripts demonstrate a practical pipeline for extracting and downloading regional observational datasets using ISDLite.
+- The CONUS and Switzerland scripts demonstrate a practical pipeline for identifiying, downloading, loading to memory, and saving as netCDF files regional ISDLite observation data.
+The Switzerland contain fewer stations than the CONUS scripts and are therefore faster.

 ## Disclaimer